walles/cleverdrawer/README.md

 * After loading the launchables, update the cache with all new IDs
 * After loading the launchables, remove not-found launchable IDs from the cache
+* After loading the launchables, fill in all names we have from the cache